Jackson Mahomes’ felony charges dismissed; misdemeanor could go to trial

 Mahomes pleaded not guilty to the charges last year.

-Now that those charges are removed, Jackson Mahomes only has a misdemeanor battery charge remaining.
+Now that those three felony charges are removed, Mahomes only has a misdemeanor battery charge remaining.

 The victim in the misdemeanor charge is not the same victim involved in the three felony counts, according to court records; therefore, prosecutors still plan to pursue that charge.